yetulaxman/linux-2/_tutorials/02c-attaching-and-executing.md

 ```
 You are now inside of a running container.

-Other way is to attach to a running  container as below:
+Another way is to use `docker attach` command to attach to a running  container as below:

 ```bash
 docker attach 661c6dd59